FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     !!! note
         You need a working network connection to complete this step.

-4. In a few seconds a pop-up asks your permission to take the new license in use.
+4. In a few seconds, a pop-up asks your permission to take the new license in use.
 Select *OK*.

     ![License](img/license_applying_step_5.jpg)

 5. The license will be applied and the text in the top bar changes to indicate your license type.
 Select *Subscription* page from the left side menu.
-Your subscription type is marked active and its expiration date appears at the bottom of the license button.
+Your subscription type is marked active.
+Its expiration date appears at the bottom of the license button.

     ![License](img/license_applying_step_6.jpg)